What Is Numerology?

 "The moment a numerology page hides the method, it stops being reference material and becomes pure assertion."

-The big idea behind numerology
+The symbolic method idea behind numerology

 Britannica describes numerology as the use of numbers to interpret character or divine the future, and notes that the theory draws on the Pythagorean belief that reality can be expressed in numerical terms.
-That symbolic logic can produce different profiles, so Life Path 2 should not sound like Life Path 1 with softer adjectives.
+That symbolic logic is a basis claim about method and worldview before it becomes any specific life-path or name reading.

 - Numbers become symbols.
 A digit is treated as carrying a pattern or quality, not just a quantity.